aneesh-joshi/Similarity-Learning-Evaluation-Scripts/ReadMe.md

-# How to reproduce your benchmark
+# How to reproduce my benchmarks
 This document will explain the newly introduced files, how they are to be used and how to reproduce my benchmarks.

 But before all that, here are my benchmarks.
 This output was generated and saved as a .csv using the script `evaluate_models.py`: